dpnpinto/PintoConfigs/Install_arch.md

-(# How to Install Arch - After boot from the ISO
+v How to Install Arch - After boot from the ISO

 ## Colocar o teclado em PT de Portugal